NCEP/NCAR Reanalysis: Subsequent updates

-Since then NCEP-DOE Reanalysis 2 and the NCEP CFS Reanalysis are released.
+Since the original NCEP/NCAR Reanalysis, a NCEP-DOE Reanalysis 2 and the NCEP CFS Reanalysis have been released.
 The former focuses in fixing existing bugs with the NCEP/NCAR Reanalysis system – most notably surface energy and usage of observed precipitation forcing to the land surface, but otherwise uses a similar numerical model and data assimilation system.
 The latter is based on the NCEP Climate Forecast System.